miketvo/imdupes/README.md

 Quickly detects and removes identical images.
 Has two modes:
         - 'detect' console prints the detected identical image paths/filenames
         - 'clean' removes the detected identical images, keeping only the first copy
+Warning: Deleted files are not recoverable, proceed with caution

 positional arguments:
   {detect,clean}        run mode